All Episodes

-So the issue of Canada being the 51st state, Panama, whether or not they are allowing Chinese control over the Panama Canal without which without the help of the United States would not exist.
+So the issue of Canada being the 51st state, Panama, whether or not they are allowing Chinese control over the Panama Canal, without which, without the help of the United States would not exist.

-Uh and Donald Trump Jr. arriving in Greenland saying, well, it's time to make Greenland great again.
+arriving in Greenland saying, well, it's time to make Greenland great again.

 And this is what he said.

-It's it needs security for itself, but it also needs security very much for the world.
+It needs security for itself, but it also needs security very much for the world.

-The location really you see the people and the ships sailing around, and they're not the right ships.
+The location really, you see the people and the ships sailing around, and they're not the right ships, and they're not the ships you want to know about.

-Our country needs it, and the whole world needs it.
+So we need security, and our country needs it, and the whole world needs it.

-Yes, it's so strategically local.
+Yes, you're so strategically located.

 You guys like that, right?

-It's it's been great.
+It's been great.

-That's an incredibly beautiful place.
+Actually, incredibly beautiful place.

 The people are incredible.

-Uh the welcome was uh spectacular.
+The welcome was spectacular.

-Uh it's pretty amazing.
+It's pretty amazing.

 Well, that's great.